On locally compact semitopological $0$-bisimple inverse $\omega$-semigroups: Introduction and preliminaries

-In the paper \cite{Gutik-2015} it was proved that if $\tau$ be a Hausdorff locally compact topology on the bicyclic semigroup with adjoined zero $\mathscr{C}^0={\mathscr{C}}(p,q)\cup\{0\}$ such that $(\mathscr{C}^0,\tau)$ is a semitopological semigroup, then $\tau$ is either compact or discrete.
-Also there was shown that the similar statement holds for a locally compact semitopological bicyclic semigroup with an adjoined compact ideal and constructed an example of a \v{C}ech-complete first countable topological inverse bicyclic semigroup with adjoined non-isolated zero which is not compact.
-Also, the above result of \cite{Gutik-2015} was extended by Bardyla in \cite{Bardyla-2016} to the case of a $\lambda$-polycyclic monoid $\mathscr{P}_\lambda$: \emph{if $\tau$ be a Hausdorff locally compact topology on a $\lambda$-polycyclic monoid $\mathscr{P}_\lambda$ such that $(\mathscr{P}_\lambda,\tau)$ is a semitopological semigroup, then $\tau$ is either compact or discrete.}
+In the paper \cite{Gutik-2015} was shown the following dichotomy: a locally compact semitopological bicyclic semigroup with an adjoined zero is either compact or discrete.
+Also there was shown a counterpart of this result for a locally compact semitopological bicyclic semigroup with an adjoined compact ideal.
+On the other hand, there was constructed a \v{C}ech-complete first countable topological inverse bicyclic semigroup with adjoined non-isolated zero which is not compact.
+The above dichotomy was extended by Bardyla in \cite{Bardyla-2016} to locally compact $\lambda$-polycyclic semitopological monoids and to locally compact semitopological interassociates of the bicyclic monoid \cite{Gutik-Maksymyk-2016}.

 Let $S$ be a monoid and $\theta\colon S\to H_S(1)$ a homomorphism from $S$ into the group of units $H_S(1)$ of $S$.
-The set $N\times S\times N$ with the semigroup operation
+The set $\mathbb{N}_0\times S\times \mathbb{N}_0$ with the semigroup operation